 Q: How do I convert an octal number to binary?

 A: Replace each octal digit with its 3-bit binary equivalent.
-For example, the octal number 7 is equivalent to the binary number 111.
+To give you an idea, the octal number 7 is equivalent to the binary number 111.

 Q: How do I convert a binary number to hex?